sansiro77/non-invasive-bp-estimation-using-deep-learning/README.md

                         If 0, uses the first 20 % of the test subject's data for testing, otherwise select randomly (only applies if --pers == 1)

 ```
-## Using the pretrained models(TODO)
+## Using the pretrained models
 The subfolder `trained_models` contains .h5-files containing models definitions and weights.
-The models wer trained using a non-mixed dataset as described in [[1]](#1).
+The models were trained using a non-mixed dataset as described in [[1]](#1).
 To use the networks for prediction/fine-tuning, input and output data must meet the following requirements:
-* input data must have a length of 875 samples (corresponds to 7 seconds using a sampling frequency of 125 Hz)
+* input data must have a length of 875 samples (win_len, corresponds to 7 seconds using a sampling frequency of 125 Hz)
 * SBP and DBP must be provided separately as there is one output node for each value

 The models can be imported the following way: